Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm

-Many methods \cite{eigentrust,PEERTRUST,FuzzyTrust,powertrust,gossiptrust} have been proposed for reputation aggregation in the literature.
-Eigen-Trust \cite{eigentrust} depends largely on pre-trusted peers i.e. peers that are globally trusted, this is scalable to a limited extent.
-Peer-Trust \cite{PEERTRUST} stores the trust data (i.e. trust values of all the peers in the network) in a distributed fashion.
-This is performed using a trust manager at every node.
-In Peer-Trust, hash value of a node id is calculated to identify the peer where the trust value of node will be stored.
-Song \emph{et.al.} \cite{FuzzyTrust} used fuzzy inference to compute the aggregation weights.
-In Fuzzy-Trust, each peer maintains the local trust value and transaction history of the remote peer.
-At the time of aggregation each peer asks for the trust value from the qualified peers and combine the received values and locally existing values to compute updated trust values.
-Power trust \cite{powertrust} depends largely on power nodes.
-Power nodes are few top reputation nodes in the network.
-It uses score manager like trust manager in Peer Trust and Look ahead Random Walk for aggregation.
-Gossip Trust \cite{gossiptrust} uses gossip algorithm for aggregation.
-Generally earlier work \cite{eigentrust,PEERTRUST,powertrust,gossiptrust} assume that reputation of a peer must have a global value, i.e. peers behave uniformly with all peers.
+As evident, generally the earlier work \cite{eigentrust,PEERTRUST,powertrust,gossiptrust} assumes that the reputation of a peer must have a global value, i.e. peers behave uniformly with all the peers.
 But this is not the case due to nodes being selfish in nature.
 A peer behaves with different decency levels with different peers.
-The same holds for the opinion as well, i.e. peer gives different weights to opinions of different peers.
+The same holds true for the opinion as well, i.e. peer gives different weights to opinions of different peers.
 These aspects have been taken into account in our algorithm called Differential Gossip Trust.
-The current work combines local, reported value from trusted neighbours and global trust using a new variation of gossip to define a novel trust aggregation algorithm.
+The current work combines local, reported value from trusted neighbours and global trust using the new variation of gossip to define a novel trust aggregation algorithm.